¥ 2,106 (tax included)

 Characterized by its rich flavor, mellow aroma, and deep richness, this kelp is a true embodiment of Japanese food culture, allowing you to recreate the taste of a traditional Japanese restaurant at home.

-Okui Kaiseido, which has been loved by the head temples of Eiheiji and Sojiji, as well as famous restaurants across the country, has the discerning eye to bring the finest dishes to your table.
+Trusted by the grand head temples of Eiheiji and Sojiji, and by renowned restaurants across Japan, Okui Kaiseido's discerning eye for quality brings the ultimate product to your table.

 The waters off the Shiretoko Peninsula where Rausu kelp grows are special seas that are constantly fed with mineral-rich nutrients from drift ice from the continent and rivers such as the Rausu River.